LearnOnDemandSystems/docs/lod/quick-starts/life-cycle-actions/send-a-notification-to-user.md

-# Sent a Notification to the user
+# Send a Notification to the user

 This is the first in a Series of Quick Starts about Life Cycle Actions in OneLearn Lab on Demand (LOD).